hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offense(s) charged

-Drivers who receive traffic tickets in Hawaii must respond within 21 days.
+Drivers who receive traffic tickets in Hawaii are typically required to respond within 21 days.
 Generally, the erring driver has two options for resolving a ticket.

-• Pay the ticket: The offender must visit the local court in person during business hours.
-They may also pay the ticket online, by mail, or by phone at (800) 679–5949.
+• Pay the ticket: In-person visits are available during business hours.
+Drivers may also pay the ticket online, by mail, or by phone at (800) 679–5949.
 The court may set up a payment plan for offenders who do not have the means to pay the full fine at once.
-If the driver chooses to pay the fines on the ticket, they inadvertently admit to wrongdoing and the infraction will be entered into their driving history.
+If the driver chooses to pay the fines on the ticket, they inadvertently admit to wrongdoing and the infraction may be entered into their driving history.

 There are service providers that offer to resolve traffic tickets on their client’s behalf.
 This service is often subscription-based and useful if the driver has multiple tickets in different jurisdictions.